Joy-less/Holo/README.md

 ### Orientation

-Holo uses "boxes" which serve as templates and instances.
+Holo uses "objects" which serve as templates and instances.
-Boxes contain methods and variables, which are both public by default.
+Objects contain methods and variables, which are both public by default.
 There are no value types.

 ### Statements